charlesfrye/charlesfrye.github.io/_posts/2023-11-10-llms-systems.markdown

 There, agents had the ability to "reflect" on their experiences and write those reflections into their memory.

-A key novelty of this paper,
+## What Next?

-relative to these other similar systems, is the event-driven style: the LLM sits idle, waiting for events
+A key novelty of the MemGPT approach, relative to other similar systems, is the event-driven style: the LLM sits idle, waiting for events